atanubasak2506/atanubasak2506.github.io/README.md

 I did some exploratory data analysis to do the analysis on the attributes and tried to find the relationship between attributes and attrition field.
 I fit a few models, that can predict an employee if he/she will be having attrition.
-2.Fitting Regression Model to fit miles per gallon of cars: In this project, I tried to fit a regression model to predict the miles per gallon of different car.
+2. Fitting Regression Model to fit miles per gallon of cars: In this project, I tried to fit a regression model to predict the miles per gallon of different car.
 For this project, I have chosen the from Kaggle website, I did some analysis using scatter plots, then fit Linear Regression, Lasso Regression and Ridge Regression and compared the accuracy of them.
-3.Loan Status Prediction: In this project, I am using logistic regression and random forest classifier to predict the chances of a loan getting paid.
+3. Loan Status Prediction: In this project, I am using logistic regression and random forest classifier to predict the chances of a loan getting paid.
 I have chosen Kaggle as the data source and after fitting the model, I have calculated the accuracy of both the model for model selection.